 Kansas City Center for Anxiety Treatment (KCCAT)

-KCCAT was opened in October 2005 by our founding director, Lisa R. Hale, PhD in order to provide the local region with an option for highly trained empirically based cognitive behavioral services targeting OCD and anxiety disorders.
+KCCAT opened in 2005 in order to provide the region with an option for highly trained empirically based cognitive behavioral services targeting OCD and anxiety disorders.
 Originally developed in affiliation with Hoglund Brain Imaging Center at the University of Kansas Medical Center, KCCAT became a fully independent program in 2012, maintaining an academic home through its teaching and research partnership with the University of Missouri–Kansas City (UMKC) Department of Psychology.

-We strive to provide the most clinically efficient and affordable services available and appropriate for level of need.
-We offer no-interest payment plans and services are reimbursable by insurance at a patient’s out-of-network benefit level.
-When available and clinically appropriate, all or portions of services may be in the format of reduced-rate group treatments, and/or conducted by training therapists (e.g., advanced master’s or doctoral students) working under the close supervision of our fully licensed staff psychologists.
-We also offer a “coaching service” at a very nominal fee, which is ideal for individuals who may benefit from further ERP coaching between clinical sessions.
+We offer no-interest payment plans, and services are also reimbursable by insurance as applicable to out-of-network benefit levels.
+When available and clinically appropriate, all or portions of treatment may be elected in the format of reduce-rate group protocols, and/or conducted by training therapists working under the close supervision of our fully licensed staff.
+We also offer a unique coaching service within the metropolitan area at a nominal fee with no travel charges—ideal for patients who may need extra help with ERP practices or monitoring home-based assignments between sessions.

 IOCDF Professional Members at the clinic: